Lorain County, Ohio: History

 Lorain County was established in 1822 from portions of several of its adjacent counties.
 This county became judicially-independent in 1824.
 The original proposed name for the county was "Colerain".
-The final name "Lorain" was chosen by Heman Ely, who had previously founded and named the city of Elyria.
-The county's name was based on the French province of Lorraine.
+The final name "Lorain" was chosen by Heman Ely, who had founded and named the city of Elyria.
+The county's name is based on the former German and now French province of Lorraine.

 Geography

 According to the United States Census Bureau, the county has an area of 923 sqmi, of which 491 sqmi is land and 432 sqmi (47%) is water.
 It is Ohio's fourth-largest county by area.